uni-algo/uni-algo/doc/DRAFT.md

 **DRAFT**

+Things that are not listed in this file:
+- Functions and ranges that work with UTF starts with `utf8` and `utf16` only UTF-8 functions and ranges are listed
+- Ranges come in pairs for example: `uni::ranges::word::utf8_view` / `uni::views::word::utf8` only views are listed

 ---

 **`cpp_uni_data.cpp`**

-The only file that you need to compile.
+The only file that you need to compile.<br>
-Contains Unicode data tables.
+Contains Unicode data tables.<br>
-Never compile this file into a dynamic library the ABI is not stable for now.

 ---